Last Updated on November 5, 2022

 Candi Cetho (pronounced Kandi tcheto)

 This one is bigger and you’ll need to climb some steps to get to the upper part.
 The gates have the same architecture as the one in Bali, but the rest combines fertility and Shiva worship.
 They are 6 levels with some small shrines and on top, the main temple built in a pyramidal shape.

 This temple is still really frequented, and the village next to it is one of the last villages in Java where people still practice Hinduism.

 2 – Climb Mount Lawu

 If you want to climb to the summit of Java’s holiest peak, you’ll need to be ready for a sleepless night, the climb starts at about 10:30 pm, locals start at 8 pm to have time to meditate at the top, waiting for sunrise.
 You can also do it during the day but there’s not much shadow and it gets really hot.
 The climb starts at Cemoro Sewu village and takes about 6 hours each way.

 The way to the top is easy, but if you want to find the temples scattered on the way you’ll need to have a guide or follow a group of locals.
 Bring a torchlight, on the way you’ll find sellers if you want some snacks or drinks.

-Hindus usually do the pilgrimage for the first day of the Hindu calendar’s new year or during weekends.
-For the new year, there are thousands of pilgrims coming from all over Java and some even from Bali.
+Hindus usually do the pilgrimage on the first day of the Hindu calendar’s new year or during weekends.
+For the new year, there are thousands of pilgrims coming from all over Java, and some even from Bali.